Happy New Year!

 We’ve all seen something explode in the microwave.
 Whether it’s something boiling over or your dinner from last night getting a little too enthusiastic while heating up, your microwave can end up with a variety of different bits stuck all around the inside.
 And no one likes using the microwave when they know their food is going to come out tasting like the freshest stain in there.

 Luckily, cleaning your microwave isn’t have a taxing as the other items on this list.
 All you need is a jug, a lemon and a dishcloth.

 Fill up the measuring jug half way with water and squeeze a lemon’s worth of juice in there.
-Once you’ve done that, put the lemon half in the jug as well as microwave on full power for three minutes.
+Once you’ve done that, put the lemon half in the jug as well as a microwave on full power for three minutes.
 Once the timer goes off, leave the door closed for a further five minutes to keep any steam trapped inside.
 This is what loosens the tough stains.

 After five minutes have passed, carefully remove the jug and wipe the inside of the microwave with a dishcloth to remove the debris.
 If there are any stubborn spots, dip the corner of your cloth in the lemon water and scrub until it’s removed.

 Make sure you don’t forget the turntable and the door!

 While kitchen cleaning isn’t the most fun task, it is an important one and while you’re doing it you may be inspired to have a little redesign of your own!

 All of us at Roman Kitchens would like to wish you the very best for 2019!
 While you’re here, why not check out our designs page for a little inspiration?